 2: If varicose veins were removed, some minor bleeding may occur the day of surgery.
 Put as little weight as possible on the treated leg the day of surgery.
 Keep your leg elevated on 2 to 3 pillows.
 If you see blood through the bandage, simply elevate your leg and apply pressure.
 The bleeding will stop.

 4: Wearing your compression hose is the number one thing you can do to ensure the optimal result of your procedure and to help prevent complications.
 The compression hose reduce the amount of bruising and swelling and they increase the clearance of spider veins following sclerotherapy.
 Wearing the hose and walking as much as possible is optimal.
-Compression hose will be worn for five days after the ace bandage is removed on day three.
+Compression hose will be worn for two weeks after the ace bandage is removed on day 2.
 The hose may be removed to sleep and for showering.
 You may resume your normal activities once you are in the compression hose.

 5: The day of surgery you will go home and elevate your leg.
 Going to the bathroom and kitchen are ok but generally keep your leg elevated.
-The following day will be a 50% day and the ace bandage will stay in place.
-Once you remove the ace bandage on the third day and begin wearing the compression hose, you can resume your normal activity.
-It is fine to return to work on the third day.
+Once you remove the ace bandage after 24 hours and begin wearing the compression hose, you can resume your normal activity.
+It is fine to return to work on the second or third day.
 You have no limitations, except no heavy weight lifting and no hot baths until you are out of the compression hose.
 Once you are in the compression hose, the resumption of normal activities will accelerate your recovery.

 6: There may be bruising along the course of the great saphenous vein on the inside of your leg or along the course of the small saphenous vein on the back of your leg from the knee to the ankle.
 There will also be bruising along the course of any varicose veins removed by micro-phlebectomy.
 Bruising normally resolves in 2 to 3 weeks.

 7: A bag of fluid called tumescent anesthesia is used during the endovenous laser procedure to surround the target vein and to protect the rest of your leg from the heat of the endovenous laser.
 That extra fluid will take up to a week to be absorbed by your body.
 The swelling may move down your leg and cause swelling in your ankle and foot.
 Wearing the compression hose and walking will help the swelling resolve.
-Typical leg swelling following endovenous laser ablation will resolve within a week.
-Persistent swelling is rare.
 However, patients that have a history of long-standing ankle swelling may take several months for their swelling to resolve.
 We typically keep these patients in a knee high compression hose until the swelling resolves.

 8: The skin along the course of the endovenous laser in the upper thigh may become red and tender.
 More laser energy is purposefully put into this portion of the treated vein to ensure its closure.
 Expect to be a little more tender along the inner thigh from your groin to your knee.
-The tenderness is to be expected and typically resolves within 3 to 5 days.
-If the vein to be treated with the endovenous laser is very large or if you are on coumadin, more laser energy is used to ensure closure of the target vein.
+The tenderness is to be expected and typically resolves within a few weeks.
+If the vein to be treated with the endovenous laser is very large or if you are on coumadin, Xarelto, or Eliquis, more laser energy is used to ensure closure of the target vein.
 The tenderness described above is more common under these circumstances.

 9: You may experience some skin numbness along the course of the endovenous laser.
 Nerves that innervate the skin can be “stunned” by the heat of the endovenous laser.
 Nerves may also be affected by the removal of varicose veins.
 The numbness typically resolves over a period of months.
 The sensory nerves regenerate slowly (1mm/month) and therefore, any associated numbness will resolve slowly as well.
 Numbness is rarely noticed and when it is, patients do not see it as big deal.